YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 .. parsed-literal::
    GDE> SETGD -f="temp"

-This changes the Global Directory being edited to temp.
+This changes the Global Directory being edited to "temp".
 The quotation marks around the file name identifies the name of the file unequivocally to UNIX.
 If the -f is the final qualifier on the line, then the quotation marks are unnecessary.

 +++++++++
 Show